-The right serving size of yogurt for dogs varies based on the kind of yogurt and your dog’s:
+The right serving size for dogs varies based on the kind of yogurt and your dog’s:

 When you know your dog’s daily nutritional needs, you can determine how much yogurt your dog can have.
-“How much yogurt you feed your dog should be based on the 10 percent treat rule.
-That means yogurt should be no more than 10 percent of the calories your dog eats every day,” Dempsey explains.
+“Yogurt should be fed as a treat; therefore, yogurt should be no more than ten percent of your dog’s daily caloric intake,” Carbo-Johnson explains.

-Greek yogurt for dogs is great, provided its xylitol-free.
-Your dog may even like Greek yogurt’s texture more.
-It’s thicker because the whey has been strained out.
-Other kinds of yogurt your dog can enjoy are:
+Yes, Greek yogurt is great for dogs, provided it is xylitol-free.
+Your dog may even like the texture of Greek yogurt more.
+It’s thicker because the whey gets strained out.
+Other kinds of yogurt your dog can enjoy include:

 Are the Probiotics in Yogurt Good for Dogs?